-The Emperor has his impressive octagonal pavilion built which is now the zoo’s most famous historical monument.
-Its interior is decorated with exotic animal motifs, and its ceiling fresco by Mildorfer represents scenes from Ovid's Metamorphoses.
-The imperial family has used the pavilion for breakfast and entertainment.
-Nowadays (since 1950) it serves as a restaurant for zoo visitors.
+The octagonal, historical centerpiece stands on a platform and its interior is decorated with exotic animal motifs.
+Its ceiling fresco by Mildorfer represents scenes from Ovid's Metamorphoses.
+From here, the paths protrude into the garden like wheel spokes.
+The main viewing axis runs to the palace.
+Empress Maria Theresia and her Franz had breakfast here and since 1950 it serves as a restaurant for zoo visitors.
 It is said that the pavilion had an underground connection with the palace and that Francis I conducted alchemist experiments in a basement lab.

-In 1998 the interior, including the ceiling frescoes has been restored.
+The Emperor's Pavilion stands in the middle of what appears to be a sliced pie.
 Walls are on three sides around the individual animal enclosures.
 Each enclosure has an animal house at the far end and bars on the side of the central pavilion.
-Baroque menageries are characterized by the circular layout.
-The walls have been demolished now, but you do see a stable at the end of each of the cut cake pieces, just as thenadays.
-To the west the circle includes a two-storeyed building intended as accommodation for the keepers (Workers Complex), opening into the gardens.
+The walls have been demolished.
+However, there is still a stable on the outer edge of each, just as thenadays.
+There are 12 animal enclosures and to the west, the circle includes the two-storeyed Workers Complex.
 In 1868, seals are swimming in the pool in front.
 In 1954, the statue of Pluto on a seal by Josef Haberl-Carlo was placed in the pool.
-Until the early 20th century, this part of the zoo owes its name ‘de Adelaarshof’ (Court of Eagles) to the two predatory bird cages on both sides of the staff building.
+Until the early 20th century, this part of the zoo owes its name to the bird of prey cages on either side of the staff building.
+Court of Eagles.

 1841 Monkey Houses

-The Monkey House occupated by birds before is reopened as Monkey House.
+The Biedermeier building, occupated by birds before is reopened as Monkey House.
 Later on, in 1847, an octagonal cage equipped with ropes and trees is added.
-In 1899, diplomatic gift, as well as orangutan Peter escapes into a tree to be caught again a few days later.

 1889 General reconstruction